nathonius/obsidian-trello/README.md

 **Moved Card Position** - When moving a card from one list to another, should it be moved to the top or bottom of the selected list.

 **Verbose Logging** - Enable this if you're having trouble with the plugin.
 Logs will be enabled in the console.
+These can help me diagnose issues.

 ## Commands